Kholbi/tachiyomi-extensions-revived/README.md

 # ![app icon](./.github/readme-images/app-icon.png)Tachiyomi Extensions Revived

-**This repository has been archived.
-Please migrate to this extension repo: https://github.com/keiyoushi/extensions**

-> [!NOTE]
 > As Tachiyomi has been discontinued, independent community members have already announced a new spiritual successor called Mihon.
-You can find their Discord here: https://discord.gg/mihon

-## Downloads

 ### Add this repo to Tachiyomi (v0.15.2 and later)

 Starting with the latest [Tachiyomi version](https://tachiyomi.org/download/) (v0.15.2 and later), you can now add external extension repos without having to re-approve unofficial extensions after each app launch!

 1. Update to the latest version of [Tachiyomi](https://tachiyomi.org/download/)
 2. Go to Settings > Browse > Extension repos > Add